-Michael joined the 13 ON YOUR SIDE weather team in April as the new meteorologist.
+Michael joined the 13 ON YOUR SIDE weather team in April 2020 as the weekend evening meteorologist.
 He is continuing his lifelong passion for learning about, communicating, and predicting the weather.
 From being afraid of storms as a child to chasing them as an adult, Michael has seemingly kept an eye on the sky for his entire life.

 Michael has worked in television since late 2012 when he joined the weather team at ABC 21 Alive (WPTA-TV), in Fort Wayne, Indiana.
 He worked there for 3 years as a weather specialist, filling in as needed and covering everything from severe weather to massive winter storms.
 This position also included work doing the weather for NBC 33 (WISE-TV) in Fort Wayne and My TV 20 (WMYD-TV) in Detroit.

 Following that position Michael moved off to the north in 2016 spending a year with Saginaw, Michigan based CBS affiliate WNEM-TV 5.
 Michael was primarily the weekend morning meteorologist for TV 5, but you would usually find him on-air throughout the week as well as on their second channel MY 5.